Knowing What’s Real And What’s Fiction

-Most of the population has movies or media as their only interaction with the disorder and therefore are unable to recognize the symptoms associated with schizophrenia and ignorantly believe that people with the disorder have “split” or multiple personalities.
+Most of the population has movies or media as their only interaction with the disorder.
+Therefore are unable to recognize the symptoms associated with schizophrenia.
+Ignorantly believing that people with the disorder have “split” or multiple personalities.

-Schizophrenics are known to hear voices and see things but they also suffer from negative symptoms such as low motivation, difficulty forming social connections.
+Schizophrenics are known to hear voices and see unreal things.
+But they also suffer from negative symptoms such as low motivation, difficulty forming social connections.

-A lack of pleasure in everyday activities, rarely speaking, and difficulty paying attention are also symptoms, according to the American Psychological Association.
+They experience a lack of pleasure in everyday activities.
+They rarely speak and have difficulty paying attention, according to the American Psychological Association.

 Reality: It’s actually rare for someone with schizophrenia to be violent.
-It’s actually much more likely for someone with schizophrenia to be the victim of violence and not the instigator.
+It’s actually much more likely for someone with schizophrenia to be the victim of violence.
+Not the instigator.